 Table of Contents

-The HD Live to VOD and Playout Automated Workflow provides the background and outlines the technologies used together with Unified Capture.
+The HD Live to VOD and Playout Automated Workflow provides background and also outlines the technologies that are used together with Unified Capture.

-When a Live presentation is ingested by the USP Webserver module and it is set up to archive the presentation to disk, then Unified Capture creates a VOD clip from the live archive.
-You specify a time range ([begin, end>) on the live timeline and this range is captured and stored as a VOD item.
+When a Live presentation is streamed by Unified Origin and the Origin is set up to archive the presentation on disk, Unified Capture can create VOD clips from this Live archive.
+You simply specify a time range of which the start and end time fall within the Live archive, after this time range is captured and stored as a VOD item.

-Your shell may require quoting the input URL if it contains special characters.
+Your shell may require quoting the input URL when it contains special characters.

 New in version 1.6.6.

-Using the 'stitch' functionality it is possible to create a new file which is a selection of clips from the original.
+Using the 'stitch' functionality it is possible to create a new file that is a selection of clips from the original.

-For instance two clips of n seconds can be concatenated to one, by using the begin and end time of the clip.
+For instance two clips of n seconds can be concatenated into one, by using the begin and end time of the clip.

-The following table lists begin and end point of two clips, the duration then is end - begin.
+The following table lists the begin and end points of two clips.
+The duration then is end - begin.

 <?xml version="1.0" encoding="utf-8"?> <smil xmlns="http://www.w3.org/2001/SMIL20/Language"> <head> </head> <body> <seq> <video src="http://usp-test/video.out/rtl8/rtl8.ism/Manifest" clipBegin="wallclock(2014-01-30T15:02:45.960Z)" clipEnd="wallclock(2014-01-30T15:02:50.960Z)" /> <video src="http://usp-test/video.out/rtl8/rtl8.ism/Manifest" clipBegin="wallclock(2014-01-30T15:17:52.680Z)" clipEnd="wallclock(2014-01-30T15:17:57.680Z)" /> </seq> </body> </smil>

-The SMIL file then is passed to capture on the commandline, not unlike previous examples:
+The SMIL file can be passed to Unified Capture on the command line, not unlike previous examples: